William Sandford: Workforce relations

 Sandford had been popular and widely respected in Lithgow as a relatively benevolent employer, who had the interests of his workers at heart.
 In 1893, when orders at Lithgow were slack, he obtained work for some of his employees at the Onehunga Ironworks in New Zealand.
 He provided cheap land for his workers and assistance to build their houses, including providing house designs and guaranteeing their bank loans.

 He had engaged his workers by contract with an element of profit sharing; an arrangement which he advocated and in which he took some personal pride.
 When the subsequent owners, G & C Hoskins attempted to change these employment arrangements to day labour, it began a series of bitter and sometimes violent strikes and lock outs lasting almost four years.

 Sandford expressed frustration that he had been forced to set up an iron and steel industry "without duties or a bonus"—something he himself saw as an impossibility—and he believed himself to have failed.
 This and the concern he held for his workforce explained much of the mental anguish that characterised his later years at Lithgow.

 Legacy

 Sandford is viewed, justifiably, as the father of the iron and steel industry in Australia.
-The plant at Lithgow was further expanded under G & C Hoskins ownership.
-Between 1928 and 1932, the iron and steel making operations at Lithgow were relocated to Port Kembla, where steel is still made today.
-The wire netting plant that Sandford established at Chiswick in 1884—owned first by Lysaght and later by BHP—survived until 1998.
+His greatest achievement was to operate and expand the Eskbank Ironworks at Lithgow, between 1887 and 1907—first as lessee and from 1892 as owner—albeit that, in the end, it fell to others to make it viable.
+It became the first integrated iron and steel works in Australia, while under Sandford's ownership and management.
+The plant at Lithgow was further expanded, under G & C Hoskins ownership.
+Between 1928 and 1932, the iron and steel making operations at Lithgow were relocated to Port Kembla, where steel is still made today, by BlueScope.

+The wire netting factory that Sandford established at Chiswick in 1884—owned first by Lysaght and later by Australian Wire Industries, a subsidiary of BHP—was later expanded, and survived until 1998, as Sydney Wire Mill.

-Many of Sandford's managers and workforce stayed on at the works under the new management and were part of the growth of the iron and steel industry in the following decades.
+Many of Sandford's managers and workforce stayed on at the Lithgow works under the new management and were part of the growth of the iron and steel industry in the following decades.
 His General Manager, William Thornley, left Lithgow and set up an iron and steel foundry, W. Thornley and Sons, at Sydenham, in Sydney, to make railway equipment.
-It later also made commercial woodworking machine tools.
+It later also made commercial woodworking machine tools.The ruin of the blower house of Sandford's blast furnace still stands in what is now the Blast Furnace Park, Lithgow.
+Sandford's home, 'Eskroy Park'—later the home of Charles Hoskins— is now part of the clubhouse of the Lithgow Golf Club, and the surrounding land that he once owned is now the golf course.
+The collection of the Powerhouse Museum, includes an iron pig, cast on the day that Sandford's blast furnace was opened.
+There is a marble bust of Sandford in the collection of Eskbank House Museum at Lithgow.